9 of the best ramen toppings to order or use when making ramen at home

 Almost every restaurant serves it because of its popularity.
 Small pieces of steamed fish cake cover the noodles.

-There are plenty of fish cakes available but the most commonly found are white fish cake, also quoted as Narutomaki in local terms, having a pinkish coil pattern in the middle.
+There are plenty of fish cakes available, but the most commonly found are white fish cake (also called “narutomaki” in local terms) that have a pinkish coil pattern in the middle.

 Seaweed is the edible marine algae that can be used in preparing food.
-It is considered a dish of choice by the Japanese for thousands of years.
+It’s been considered a dish of choice by the Japanese for thousands of years.
 They also used it as a topping for ramen.

 Additional ramen toppings

-In Japan, this powdered seasoning is sprinkled over boiled rice, fish and vegetables to give a mouth-watering savor.
+In Japan, this powdered seasoning is sprinkled over boiled rice, fish, and vegetables to give a mouth-watering effect.

-Although Kimchi is a part of Korean cuisine, it is liked by many globally.
+Kimchi is a world-famous Korean dish, but the Japanese love it.
 Often served as a side dish with ramen, kimchi has now become an important food in Japan.

 It contains several vegetables such as napa cabbage, spring onions, garlic, peppers, and radish.
 These vegetables are first fermented and then enjoyed with other spices.